-Alternate shim installation direction 180 degrees with each shim.
+Alternate shim installation direction with each shim.

 Use as many shims as necessary to completely fill up the space.
-Do not try to force in a last shim once the clearance is very close.
+Do not try to force in a last shim once the clearance is very close-a tiny remaining gap is normal.